liucijus/liucijus.github.io/talks.md

 title: Talks
 permalink: /talks/
 ---
+#### Understanding Git
+Do you want to be effective in how you use Git?
+So this talk is what every Git user needs to know and understand about the tool.
+We will briefly look into how git tracks changes internally, how its architecture allows to add number of history related workflows which are based on merging, rebasing, history rewrite and what implications do they bring.

 #### Can You Trust Your Tests (An Introduction to Mutation Testing)
 Nobody argues these days that unit tests are useful and provide valuable